Mitigating Hidden Confounding Effects for Causal Recommendation: Experiments

 \subsubsection{Improvement along Time}

 As aforementioned, the value of hidden confounders may change along time, \eg different types of social event occur on different dates, which means its impact drifts over time.
-HCR would show stable and consistent improvements if hidden confounders are removed.
 Therefore, we evaluate the performance of HCR over time compared to CT.
 For each user, we evenly divide the corresponding liked items in validation and test sets into four subsets chronologically, denoted as subset 1, 2, 3, and 4 respectively.
-We conduct two experiments: 1) compare relative improvements of HCR over CT in four subsets; 2) evaluate average performance drop of LCDR and CT in subsets 2, 3, and 4, compared to subset 1.
+We conduct two experiments: 1) compare relative improvements of HCR over CT in four subsets; 2) evaluate average performance drop of HCR and CT in subsets 2, 3, and 4, compared to subset 1.
 The results are summarized in Figure~\ref{fig:chronological}.
 Figure~\ref{fig:chronological} (a) shows that in all subsets, HCR achieves consistent gains over CT.
 Figure~\ref{fig:chronological} (b) shows that HCR maintains a relatively small performance drop compared to CT.
-These findings can be attributed to the removal of dynamic hidden confounders, which leads to more accurate estimations on user preferences.
+These findings can be attributed to the mitigation of dynamic hidden confounding effects, resulting in more accurate estimations of user preferences.
 However, even though HCR consistently outperforms CT, its performance still declines over time.
 We attribute this fact to the drift of user interest.
-Recommender models learned from training data always tend to perform worse on subsets later in time.
+Recommender models always tend to perform worse on subsets later in time.
 In the future, we may need to design models that remove the impact of hidden confounders dynamically to capture real-time unbiased user preferences.